etrepum/python-haskell-ep2014/slides.md

 * Writing less code in C/C++ will allow the language to improve much more quickly (thank you [PyPy]!)

+# Concurrency? {#concurrency}

+* The Python C API and current semantics make removing the GIL a non-starter
+* Fixing other deficiencies in the language will make the necessary refactorings easier, and in Python
+* Mixed approach with workers written in a Python subset might be a nice transitional step ([PyParallel])

 # Summary

 * Incorporate all of the good ideas from [mypy] into Python